tweag/nickel/rfcs/007-bytecode-interpreter.md

 This representation takes between 3 and 4 words per value (depending on the architecture), which isn't small by VM standards.
-Smalltalk, for example, uses spare bits in each pointer to reduce the number of words used, but this isn't portable or implementable in pure ANSI C.
+Smalltalk, for example, uses spare bits in each pointer to reduce the number of words used, but this isn't portable or implementable in pure ANSI C. OCaml uses only one word per value (of course, it's an indirection to actual value _data_, which might be way bigger).

 Because tables are used to represent arrays, Lua 5 uses a hybrid representation with an array part and a hash part.
+Once again, this is irrelevant for Nickel.

 Lua also has a peculiar representation of closures.
 There is a vast body of literature around compilation of closures to native code in functional